-Plans are in place to improve the softball network of clubs to make this more social and interactive experience.
-Work with other sports (Netball, Hockey) to increase participation.
-Averaging nearly 30% Girls' participation in All Stars & Dynamos participants A mixture of girls' softball festivals & hub & development projects.
-Girls' Dynamo's Cricket & Lady Taverners' Schools festivals planned Our full-time Schools, Women's & Girls' Officer will strive to embed and grow offers for female participants across the County Recruit more women volunteers within clubs
+- Plans are in place to improve the softball network of clubs to make this more social and interactive experience.
+We have commenced this in 2023 with a new Womens Indoor League - 4 Clubs - 8 are expected to enter in Summer 2024. - Work with other sports (Netball, Hockey) to increase participation through the School Games programme offered by Stride Active. - We are now averaging nearly 30% Girls' participation in All Stars & Dynamos participants - A mixture of girls' softball festivals & hub & development projects including a new U13 Girls league for Summer 2024. - Girls' Dynamo's Cricket & Lady Taverners' Schools festivals planned - Our full-time Schools, Women's & Girls' Officer will strive to embed and grow offers for female participants across the County - □ Recruit more women volunteers within clubs